liam-wiltshire/talks/hackthesystem/content.md

 ???

 - The aim of this talk isn't necessarily to show off the newest, craziest attacks - there isn't a 'mic drop moment' - instead this is designed to provide real-world help to real-world problems
-    - We're going to look at the sorts of vulnerabilities that could well be in your system, and the sorts of attacks that an average organisation might see, and how to deal with them
+    - We're going to look at the sorts of vulnerabilities that could well be in your system, the sorts of attacks that an average organisation might see, and how to deal with them
-- The reason I'm here is to help you find vulnerabilities in your own systems, and to help you know what to do when you find one (or have one reported to you)
+- If I help one person here identify a vulnerability in their own system, and give you the tools to know what to do when you find one (or have one reported to you), then I've done my job!
-    - In order to do this, it's often helpful to think like a hacker.

 ---

 class: section-title-b center centralimage